hpssjellis/aMCC/README.md

 Studying the anterior midcingulate cortex (aMCC) for fun

-The AMCC is the Nanny McFee of brain areas.
+The aMCC is the Nanny McFee of brain areas.
 When you don't want to do something that is good for you you need a developed anterior midcingulate cortex to give you the activation energy to do the thing, and once something is a healthy habit you then don't need the aMCC anymore.

 ```